A backward $\lambda$-Lemma for the forward heat flow: Introduction and main results

-In finite dimensional hyperbolic dynamics there are two fundamental tools, the Grobman-Hartman theorem~\cite{Grobman-59,Hartman-60} and the $\lambda$-lemma~\cite{Palis-MS}.
+In finite dimensional hyperbolic dynamics there are two fundamental tools: The Grobman-Hartman Theorem~\cite{Grobman-59,Hartman-60} and the $\lambda$-Lemma~\cite{Palis-MS}.
 While the first is powerful concerning topological questions the latter reigns in the differentiable world.
 It even implies the former.
-The {\bf\boldmath$\lambda$-lemma} asserts that, roughly speaking, the backward flow applied to any disk $D$ transversal to the unstable manifold and of complementary dimension converges in $C^1$ to the local stable manifold, see figure~\ref{fig:fig-stable-fibr-global}, and similarly for the forward flow.
-For a beautyful presentation we refer to and recommend~\cite{Palis-deMelo}.
-Since convergence is in $C^1$, the $\lambda$-lemma is also called the {\bf inclination lemma}.
+The {\bf\boldmath$\lambda$-Lemma} asserts that the backward flow applied to any disk $\Dd$ transversal to the unstable manifold and of complementary dimension converges in $C^1$ to the local stable manifold, see Figure~\ref{fig:fig-stable-fibr-global}, and similarly for the forward flow.
+For a beautiful presentation see~\cite{Palis-deMelo}.
+Since convergence is in $C^1$, the $\lambda$-Lemma is also called {\bf inclination lemma}.

-\emph{The second pillar on which this paper is based is the replacement of the absent backward flow on the loop space by the family of preimages $s\mapsto{\varphi_s}^{-1}D$.} This idea was born when we attempted to construct a Morse filtration of the loop space applying the method of Abbondandolo and Majer~\cite{AM-LecsMCInfDimMfs}.
-Their method builds on open sets being mapped to open sets under a forward flow.
-This is not true for $\varphi_s$ -- from the viewpoint of topology the heat semiflow is useless.
-The way out was the simple observation that by continuity of $\varphi_s$ preimages of open sets are open.
+\emph{The second pillar on which this paper is based is the replacement of the absent backward flow on the loop space by the family of preimages $s\mapsto{\varphi_s}^{-1}\Dd$.} This idea was born when we attempted to construct a Morse filtration of the loop space using the method of Abbondandolo and Majer~\cite{AM-LecsMCInfDimMfs}.
+Their construction builds on open sets being mapped to open sets under a forward flow.
+But this is not true for $\varphi_s$---from a topological point of view the heat semi-flow is useless!
+The way out was the simple observation that preimages of open sets are open by continuity of $\varphi_s$.
 Unfortunately, still the Abbondandolo-Majer method would not apply, because things were moving in the wrong direction now.
-However, bringing in Conley theory we were able to construct a Morse filtration for semiflows~\cite{Joa-CONLEY}.
-The key calculation is based on the backward $\lambda$-lemma and discussed in section~\ref{sec:first-application}.
-In other words, we came across the needs for a backward $\lambda$-lemma accidentally while solving another problem -- a phenomenon addressed by Arnol'd over and over again in his marvelous books and papers. \\ To go from $\Lambda M$ to $W^{k,p}(S^1,M)$ and to other semilinear parabolic PDEs is straightforward and will be carried out elsewhere; see remark~\ref{rem:general-p}~(i).
+However, the definition given in~\cite[proof of Lemma~3.2]{Dietmar-BLMS} in finite dimensions carries over providing a Conley pair $(N,L)$ for the semi-flow invariant set given by the critical point $x$.
+Now the backward $\lambda$-Lemma enters.
+In~\cite{Joa-JOAOPESSOA,Joa-CONLEY} we use it to define an invariant stable foliation of $(N,L)$ which is a fundamental ingredient in our construction of a Morse filtration of $\Lambda M$ by open semi-flow invariant sets.
+In Section~\ref{sec:first-application} we discuss the key calculation. \\ In other words, we were led to discover the backward $\lambda$-Lemma through the attempt to solve a very different problem---thereby reconfirming a major principle advocated by V.I.~Arnol'd throughout his mathematical life.